kirwaboit/rwakiPython/README.md

 - continue means STOP and immediately go back to start of loop,
 therefore it can be used to skip certain lines of code e.g

--Strive to use single quotation mmarks when you can
+-Strive to use single quotation marks when you can

 - Lists can have lists in them too e.g